cbenson85/GEM_Trading_System/System_State/CURRENT_CATCHUP_PROMPT.md

 ## 🎯 CRITICAL CONTEXT

 ### What You're Walking Into
-System rebuilt from ground up after previous model fabricated backtest data.
-All infrastructure now complete and verified.
-Pre-catalyst analysis framework created.
-Ready to begin collecting 180-day pre-catalyst data for 200 explosive stocks.
+System has completed Phase 2 infrastructure.
+Sustainability filter V2.0 has been developed and optimized for Polygon Developer tier (unlimited API).
+Filter is about to run to test all 200 stocks for 21-day, 80% retention sustainability.

 ### Immediate Priority
-Create Standard Data Format Template, then begin systematic data collection for all 200 stocks
+Sustainability filter workflow is running RIGHT NOW.
+After completion, analyze results and proceed with pre-catalyst data collection for sustainable stocks only.

 ---